felipefsantos1993/OpenBrazilianCompanies/README.md

 ## License

-This project uses publicly available data from the Brazilian Federal Revenue...
+This project uses publicly available data from the Brazilian Federal Revenue.